 Brain Cactus - Mammillaria Elongata Cristata

-Introducing the very stunning and unique Brain Cactus, also known as the Mammillaria elongata cristata, a cristata form of the Mammillaria elongata.
+The Brain Cactus, known as the Mammillaria elongata cristata, is a cristata form of the Mammillaria elongata.
 Its growth pattern resembles the convoluted folds and ridges of a human brain, hence the common nickname.
 This distinctive characteristic sets it apart from other succulent plants.

 The unusual, crested appearance of these cacti houseplants is the result of injury to the young plant.
 The wounded area's cells begin to grow rapidly, causing the plant's pads to twist.
 This growth is created by manually manipulating the 'damage'.
-It is sometimes seen as a grafted plant but grows very well on its own roots too.
-The brain cactus can be propagated by offsets or stem cuttings.
-This low-maintenance plant is friendly to both humans and pets making it perfect for your indoor space.
+It is sometimes seen as a grafted plant, but it grows very well on its own roots, too.

 Optimal Soil & Fertilizer Needs

-For the Brain Cactus, it is important to use mineral well permeable mineral soil with little organic matter (peat, humus).
+The Brain cactus prefers a well-drained soil and should be fertilized once a year in spring.
 This type of soil allows excess water to drain quickly, preventing waterlogged roots and potential rot.
-You can find cactus soil mixes at most garden centers or create your own by combining regular potting soil with sand or perlite for improved drainage.
+You can find cactus soil mixes at most garden centers, or create your own by combining regular potting soil with sand or perlite for improved drainage.
 Ideally, you want to use our specialized cactus potting mix that contains 5 natural substrates and organic mycorrhizae to promote the development of a strong root system that helps your cactus to thrive.

 As for fertilization, the brain cacti do not require frequent or heavy feeding.
 During the active growing season in spring, you can fertilize it once a year with a natural, balanced fertilizer of NPK (5-10-5).
 However, it is important to avoid fertilizing during the winter months when the cactus is dormant.